aristanetworks/anta/docs/api/tests.configuration.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA catalog for configuration tests
+# ANTA catalog for device configuration tests

 ::: anta.tests.configuration
     options: